alanbixby/cs415-project1-implementation/README.md

 - investigate what 3rd party static data would be useful to influence what odds to fetch, (game schedules, etc)

 ###Odds Investigation Breakdown:
- -List of sports on website.
-Also see document shared by Ryan on 10/25 -Can do championship odds, as well game odds for each team.
-Can do h2h and spread -Will provide commencement time and such, so most likely does not need a game schedule to pull -Can pull sport transaction news (trades, signings, etc.), injury reports to see odds changing.
+ - List of sports on website.
+Also see document shared by Ryan on 10/25
+ - Can do championship odds, as well game odds for each team.
+Can do h2h and spread
+ - Will provide commencement time and such, so most likely does not need a game schedule to pull
+ - Can pull sport transaction news (trades, signings, etc.), injury reports to see odds changing.
 Can provide important dates for future sentiment analysis

 ###Odds Jobs Breakdown:
-  -Create Endpoints for Scheduler to connect to
+  - Create Endpoints for Scheduler to connect to
-    -Have users ask for sports, markets, and region -Sports list in doc
+    - Have users ask for sports, markets, and region
+      - Sports list in doc
-    -Clean JSON for database connection
+    - Clean JSON for database connection
-      -Ensure specification for each game, as well as related info -Ensure connection between game, oddsmaker, and odds -Eventually push to DB when that happens
+      - Ensure specification for each game, as well as related info
+      - Ensure connection between game, oddsmaker, and odds
+     - Eventually push to DB when that happens

 ---